AlexGustafsson/bake/docs/builtins.md

 ## print

-The `print` builtin prints the given values to the standard output, separated by a space.
+The `print` builtin function prints the given values to the standard output, separated by a space.
 It also prints a trailing newline.

 ```bake
 print("hello", "world")